usatlas/AFdocs/tier3docs/README.md

 <b>[Privacy Disclaimer](privacyDisclaimer)</b>

+>
-Need help?
-Have questions or comments? visit our [US-ATLAS Discourse Forum ](https://atlas-talk.sdcc.bnl.gov/) (do not confuse with Discord 👾) for user support, contact, friendly discussion, newsletter and more!.
+>Need help?
+Have questions or comments?, Visit our [US-ATLAS Discourse Forum ](https://atlas-talk.sdcc.bnl.gov/) (do not confuse with Discord 👾) for user support, contact, friendly discussion, newsletter and more!.
 We'd love to help you have a smooth experience while working at our analysis facilities!
+>

 ## Introduction to the US ATLAS Shared Tier 3s